Clay Foundation Stains: Why They Happen in Katy Homes

 Preventing the Stain from Coming Back

 Cleaning the stain without fixing the cause is like mopping up water without turning off the faucet.
-Here is what we recommend to every customer after we clean the foundation line:
+After a foundation-line cleaning, consider these prevention steps:

 - Pull back any mulch that is touching the brick.
 Leave a two-inch gap between the top of the mulch and the bottom edge of the brick.